ePages-de/epages-docs/_posts/2017/2017-12-07-internal-workshops.md

 There hardly are any "true" multi-language projects in companies, in the sense that the same developers write code in different parts of the system in different languages.
-On the other hand, any serious web application typically contains many different languages.
+On the other hand, any serious web application typically contains at least a few different languages.

 After explaining about multi-projects in Gradle, one participant correctly concluded, that "the whole ePages could be built with Gradle".<br>